-

 Announcing appointments

-The board, minister or department may want to use a new board appointment to raise the profile of that board or body (e.g. to inform stakeholders about its role and the contribution it can make to the community or the economy).
-Any appointees and unsuccessful applicants should be advised personally before any public announcements are made.
+The board, minister or department may wish to use a new board appointment to raise the profile of that board or body (e.g. to inform stakeholders about its role and the contribution it can make to the community or the economy).
+As noted under ‘Candidate care’ above, ideally, appointees and unsuccessful applicants should be advised personally before any public announcements are made.

 Publishing appointments in the New Zealand Gazette

 The New Zealand Gazette is the official newspaper of the New Zealand Government.
-Appointments to Crown entity boards must be published in the New Zealand Gazette, as soon as practicable after they’ve been confirmed.
+As a contribution to system transparency, appointments to Crown entity boards must be published in the New Zealand Gazette, as soon as practicable after they’ve been confirmed.
 The Crown Entities Act doesn’t require each notice of appointment to be published individually; when a number of appointments are made to a board at the same time, they may be grouped together in one notice.

-Generally, the wording in the appointment notice is to be the same as the Gazette notice, but the Gazette Office can apply its own editorial standards to a notice where they consider it appropriate to do so.
+Generally, the wording in the appointment notice (letter of appointment) should be the same as the Gazette notice, but the Gazette Office can apply its own editorial standards to a notice where they consider it appropriate to do so.
 The responsible department will be advised of any resulting amendments to the notice.

 The action that gives effect to a Crown entity appointment is the receipt of the appointment notice by the appointee and not the publication of the appointment in the New Zealand Gazette.
 See How to submit for information about submitting material for the Gazette.